Daniel-B-Tufvesson/speech-act-classifier/data/auto-annotated data/README.md

 The sentences were then shuffled so that they come in random order.
 I did this by running `scripts/shuffle_sentences.py` on `no duplicates.conllu.bz2` (not in repository), which created `shuffled.conllu.bz2` (not in repository).

 ### 4. Tag sentiment
 Then the sentences were automatically annotated with sentiment.
 I did this by running `scripts/tag_sentiment.py` on `no duplicates.conllu.bz2` (not in repository), which produced `sentiment.conllu.bz2` (not in repository).
+This took roughly 48 hours to do on a Macbook Air (2022) with MPS acceleration.

 Some sentences were too long for the transformer model, so they were omitted during the tagging process.
 This resulted in 3 333 561 tagged sentences (199 omitted).